TechLadies/ruby-workshop-2017/notes/ruby_101.md

   Random.rand(n) + 1
 end

-# note: the if..elsif..end statement evalutes to `nil`
+# note: the if..elsif..end statement evaluates to `nil`
-# so we don't win or lose, the function will return `nil`
+# so if we neither win nor lose, the function will return `nil`
 # `nil` acts like `false` in conditional expressions
 # it is a so-called "falsey" value
 # that is why we can omit the `return false` from the last line